 Jacqui Bell is a Brooks sponsored ultra trail runner and the Youngest Person in the world to run an ultra marathon on all 7 continents.
 She has prepared some great trail running training and racing tips to help you nail it on race day.
 CLICK HERE to read her 10 favorite points.

 Are you ready to get off-road and join the revolution of adventure racing?
-The Eagle Bay Epic Adventure Race is the ultimate new challenge for you!
+The Eagle Bay Epic Adventure Race is the ultimate challenge for you and is achievable by competitors with a range of fitness and ability levels.

 As with all things in life, the bigger the challenge… the bigger the reward.
 Most first time adventure racers recall their first finish as one of the most incredible moments of their life.
 It’s amazing what your mind and body can achieve.
 So step up, sign up for a challenge and re-write your own limits.